Sycosis - Definition, Cause, Symptoms, Treatment, Homeopathy

 Sanicula: Another good medicine for sycosis with dandruff over the beard area

-However, it appears to be that in sycosis the catarrhal side effects, when they exist, lay out with trouble.
-Maybe later on, additional relations will be laid out amongst Psora and sycosis.
+However, it appears to be that in sycosis the catarrhal side effects, when they exist, lay out trouble.
+Maybe later on, additional relations will be laid out amongst Psora and sychosis.
 At present, we can't definitively say anything.
 This question might be settled later on by a profound investigation of morphology and personalities, as well as mental and neurotic inclinations.

 F.A.Q